 Tagline:

-• For instance, look at Apple’s “Think Different” brand, which highlighted creativity and uniqueness during a stated period.
+- For instance, Apple’s “Think Different” brand highlights creativity and uniqueness during a stated period.

 Tips on How to Create a Business Slogans